Google Gemini Chat for LPS

 Things to know and understand before using a generative AI tool professionally:

-- Occasionally when you enter a prompt into Gemini, incorrect information may be presented with confidence.
+• Occasionally Gemini may return incorrect information with great confidence.
 As an LPS employee you are expected to use your professional judgement and subject knowledge to verify content generated by Gemini before using it in your work.

 Why Gemini?